-Anchan is a medical graduate from St. Kitts and Nevis and has completed her clinical training in both the U.S.A and Canada.
-As a mental health advocate, the online psychotherapy research at Queen’s has given her the opportunity to provide online CBT to patients suffering from mood and anxiety disorders.
-She is currently involved in the E-CBT research projects offering online CBT to patients suffering from depression and anxiety.
-Apart from medicine, her interests include travelling, cooking, dancing and teaching English to newcomers.
+Anchan is a medical graduate from St. Kitts and Nevis.
+She has completed her clinical training in both the U.S.A and Canada, further enhancing her expertise in the field.
+Joining our lab in 2020, As part of our online psychotherapy research at Queen's University, she provides invaluable online Cognitive Behavioral Therapy (CBT) to patients struggling with mood and anxiety disorders.
+Currently, Anchan is actively engaged in our E-CBT research projects, offering online CBT to individuals facing depression and anxiety.
+Beyond her medical pursuits, she finds joy in traveling, cooking, dancing, and even teaching English to newcomers.

 During his work as a research assistant, Alex worked on the Corrections project.